 Run-off from our land surfaces, especially our paved, impervious surfaces, and our lawns can wash pollutants into our streams, rivers, and ocean.
 Infiltration of the pollutants can contaminate our groundwater with pathogens making our water supply not drinkable, our shellfish areas uneatable, and our aquatic environment destroyed.
 Not allowing clean stormwater to be captured by natural land processes in our watershed can be detrimental to our fresh water supply for present and future generations on our planet, Earth.
-With the issuance of climate change, the intensity of our rainfall, hail, and snowfall has increased as well as the intensity of our droughts.
 The importance to infiltrating and protecting our stormwater is necessary to help us increase groundwater and aquifer storage, and to help us reduce flooding and its subsequent compromise of our fresh water supplies, for all ecosystems in our watersheds.

 Background on Stormwater and the US Clean Water Act

 Since the 1972 issuance of the US EPA Clean Water Act, direct or point source pollution from industrial waste, commercial waste and any waste had been forbidden to flow to our waterways.
 In 1987, the US EPA Clean Water Act made additional constraints placed on indirect, or non-point source pollution discharge to our waterways.
 Close to 70% of pollution in our streams, rivers, and ocean are conveyed to our waterways as stormwater run-off from land surfaces.